 After your tour, be sure to follow the path to a spectacular view of the Youghiogheny River Gorge.
 If you're up for a walk, you can return to the Visitor Center on the Woodland Walk.
 The trail passes several interesting sculptures as it descends (sometimes steeply) through the woods.

 Stop in the Cafe at the Visitor Center to shop for ice cream, snacks, and Wright-inspired gifts.
 The Hagan ice cream is delicious, and it's the same brand owned by the Hagan family for whom the house was built.

 We were fortunate to meet owner Lord Palumbo, who was working in the cafe when we visited.

 Kentuck Knob also hosts special dinner events during the warmer months, some of which feature a talk by the home's current owner.
 Check their Facebook page for details.

-Fallingwater is a three-and-a-half hour drive from Fairfax or Washington DC, so consider spending a night or two in the area.
-You'll find a lot to do on a Laurel Highlands getaway with plenty of gorgeous nature and unique experiences to enjoy.
+Fallingwater is a three-and-a-half-hour drive from Fairfax or Washington DC, so consider spending a night or two in the area.
+You'll find plenty of fun things to do on a Laurel Highlands getaway.
+The area offers beautiful nature, excellent dining, and unique experiences to enjoy.

-Fallingwater is in Mill Run, Pennsylvania and Kentuck Knob is seven miles away in Ohiopyle.
-Polymath Park is located in Acme, about a 40 minute drive from Fallingwater.
-If you time your tickets carefully, you could try to tour all three homes in one day.
-For a more relaxed and enjoyable experience, break your tours up and spend more time exploring the grounds at each site.
+Fallingwater is in Mill Run, Pennsylvania, and Kentuck Knob is seven miles away in Ohiopyle.
+Polymath Park is located in Acme, about a 40-minute drive from Fallingwater.
+If you time your tickets carefully, you could try to tour all three sites in one day.
+For a more relaxed and enjoyable experience, break your tours up and spend time exploring the grounds at each site.

 Virginia and DC residents can take a Frank Lloyd Wright road trip closer to home with a visit to the Pope-Leighey House in Alexandria.
 A more modest Usonian design, the home captures Wright's vision for middle-class life in tune with nature.